SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 You will also find a handful of San Francisco rental car companies in Fisherman's Wharf.

-Hertz & Avis: They are inside Anchorage Square at 500 Beach Street.
-Their hours are Monday - Friday from 7am to 5pm and on the weekends from 8am to 12pm.
+Hertz & Avis: They are both located inside the Anchorage Square Shopping Center at 500 Beach Street.
+Both of these car rental agencies are open Monday from Friday from 8 am to 5 pm.

 Distance from SF to Popular Locations

-Most likely, it will be easier to use public transportation instead of a rental car if you are only staying inside the city limits of San Francisco.
+It will likely be easier to use public transportation instead of a rental car if you are only staying inside the city limits of San Francisco.
 However, renting a car in SF is a good option if you plan to head outside the city and explore some of the Bay Area and Northern California's best attractions and cities.

 Here are just a few details to help you get started on your plans for some of the best destinations.